-Chopped tomatoes and fresh basil leaves give the mozzarella cheese delicious aroma.
-A pinch of salt and touch of extra virgin olive oil brings together all the flavors.
+Chopped tomatoes and fresh basil leaves give the mozzarella cheese a delicious aroma.
+A pinch of salt and a touch of extra virgin olive oil brings together all the flavors.

 I have become the master of quick appetizers, as often I want to add something to the meal and I think about it the last minute. 🙂 After only one trial this stuffed mozzarella cheese became a go-to summer appetizer.

 To make there stuffed mozzarella’s I literally need less than 10 min.
 So while you are preparing the main dish you can whip this delicious stuffed mozzarella cheese appetizers.